nathanhoad/saywhat_godot/README.md

 Mutations are for updating game state or running sequences (or both).

-When running mutations with `DialogueManager.mutate(dialogue.mutation)` it is recommended to yield for "completed" so that it doesn't matter if the mutation is a simple function or a sequence with its own yields.
+When running mutations with `dialogue.mutate()` it is recommended to yield for "completed" so that it doesn't matter if the mutation is a simple function or a sequence with its own yields.

 To implement a mutation in your game you just need a function on either the game state object or the current scene that matches the mutations name in your dialogue.